Esri/quickstart-map-phonegap/README.md

 # quickstart-map-phonegap

 A set of samples that show how to get started with the ArcGIS API for JavaScript and PhoneGap/Cordova.
-These samples provide best practices for using PhoneGap and Cordova across different device operating systems and within the PhoneGap/Cordova application lifecycle.

 ## Samples
 This repo contains the following sample applications: